-Based on the absence of her 12-year-old molars and some evidence of gum recession, Belle’s age was estimated as between 30-60 years old.
+Based on the absence of her 12-year-old molars and some evidence of gum recession, Belle’s age was estimated at between 30-60 years old.
 She had a noticeable overbite.
 She was 5’4″ and weighed about 140 pounds.
-Belle was entered into the National Missing and Unidentified Persons System (NamUS) in 2012, as Case No. 6259.